Dhananjay42/dhananjay42.github.io/_pages/about.md

 - I care about data, society, and the politics of technology.
 - My recent work has focused on topics including Causal Inference, Inequality Quantification, AI Bias, Non-Eurocentric NLP, and Data-Driven Policy
 - I am especially interested in questions at the intersection of data science, governance, decolonial tech, and social justice.
-- Long term, I want to use technical tools in ways that materially improve people's lives, whether it be in the US, or in India and other parts of the Global South.
+- Long term, I want to use technical tools in ways that materially improve people's lives, whether it be in the US, or in India, or other countries in the "Global South".

 <details class="about-longform">
   <summary><strong>Read the full version</strong></summary>